Make a README

 -

 What steps need to be taken to run the project?
 What software needs to be installed?
-Mention all dependencies here that are not explicitly managed by
+R itself and the R packages are already documented as this project uses

 renv